 As of 2019, we have funded a total of KRW 718.7 billion to support 560 research projects.
 Of these, 187 were in basic science, 182 projects used material technology, and 191 projects involved ICT.
-10,821 professors and experts from 74 renowned institutions and universities, including Seoul National University, KAIST (Korea Advanced Institute of Science and Technology), POSTECH (Pohang University of Science and Technology), KIST (Korea Institute of Science and Technology), and KIAS (Korea Institute for Advanced Study) are participating and generated 773 patent applications in total.
+10,821 professors and experts from 74 renowned institutions and universities, including Seoul National University, KAIST (Korea Advanced Institute of Science and Technology), POSTECH (Pohang University of Science and Technology), KIST (Korea Institute of Science and Technology) are participating and generated 773 patent applications in total.